itspladd/react-3d-battleship/planning/game-logic.md

   - The server checks if the requested lobby is full
     - If full, the server sends a "game:join-lobby--failed" event back
     - If not, the server adds the user to the room and sends a "game:join-lobby--success" to the user and a "game:lobby

-## Playing a Game
-1. Both users have joined the game and are presented with the "place ships" instructions
-2.